Skip to main content

 Ticks and Lyme Disease

-Picture of Lyme Disease Alert Flyer
+Picture of Lyme Disease Alert Flier

 The NYS Department of Health conducts limited surveys of deer ticks in western New York counties.
 Captured ticks are tested for the presence of Lyme Disease.
 Lyme Disease is the most common and most publicized of diseases carried by ticks in NYS.
 Other tick-borne diseases of concern include babesiosis, ehlrichiosis and Rocky Mountain spotted fever.
 Each of these diseases are species specific, therefore identification of ticks is important in determining what, if any, medical treatment is necessary if you are bitten.